Hey Kids (Start Here)

 “No,” Telford said.
 “Sixths.”

-“Sixths,” Cowan hissed, his eyes raking over Volker and Rush.
-“Do you have a ship?”
+“Sixths.”
+Cowan’s eyes raked over Volker and Rush.
+“You have a ship?”

 Telford said nothing.

-“Quiet,” Telford snapped at Rush.
+“Quiet,” Telford snarled.
 “Get off the damn floor.
-And get back here.
-Behind me.”
+Get behind me.”

-Slowly, with the air of a guy granting a huge favor with poor grace, Rush got to his feet.
+Slowly, with the air of a guy granting a huge favor with poor grace, Rush rose from the floor.
 He didn’t shift his position.
-He looked down at Cowan, studying the man at close range.
+He looked at Cowan, studying the man at close range.

 “Everyone is dead,” Cowan whispered.

-Volker touched the blue circle that was dead-centered on the screen of the A-corder.
+Volker touched the blue circle dead-center on the screen of the A-corder.

 “No,” Cowan said.
 “It was the Goa’uld.”

-The A-corder was presenting him with a set of what were probably numbers he couldn’t read, and a fast wave that looked like heartbeat.
-Curious, he pressed his fingers to his own wrist.
-His heart rate and the wave on the monitor synced up perfectly.
+The A-corder presented him with a set of numbers he couldn’t read, and a fast wave that looked like a heartbeat.
+Surreptitiously, he pressed his fingers to his own wrist.
+His heart rate and the wave on the monitor were in sync.

-“You expect me to believe you’re not a snake-head?”
-Telford snapped.
+“You expect me to believe you’re not a snakehead?”
+Telford asked.
 “We found your lunch upstairs, fucker.”

 “Lunch?”
-Cowan said, coughing.
-“I’ve been locked in this room for the past four days.
-There were ten Goa’uld here,” he continued.
-“They were sent among the most recent crew of—replacements.”
+Cowan coughed.
+“I’ve been locked in this room for days.
+There were ten Goa’uld here.
+The last wave of replacements.”

 “Replacements?”
 Rush prompted.